m4ttbr3da/web-design-challenge/README.md

 Demonstration of HTML and CSS to create a dashboard visualizing climate data analysis.

-## Latitude - Latitude Analysis Dashboard with Attitude
+## Latitude - Longitude Analysis Dashboard

-For this project I created a visualization dashboard website using visualizations I created for a prior project.
+For this project I created a visualization dashboard website using climate data obtained from the [OpenWeather Map API](https://openweathermap.org/api).

 In building this dashboard, I created individual pages for each plot and a means by which a user can navigate between them.
 The pages contain the visualizations and their corresponding explanations, along with a landing page, a page where users can see a comparison of all of the plots, and another page where users can view the data used to build them.